PintaProject/website/Content/HowTo/building-pinta.md

 ### Building Pinta on Ubuntu

-*Ubuntu 11.10 Oneiric Ocelot uses a newer version of Mono than previous versions.*

-Follow the below instructions to compile Pinta from GitHub on your Ubuntu 11.10 Oneiric Ocelot system.
+Follow the below instructions to compile Pinta from GitHub on your Ubuntu system.

 1. Install build development tools